kaihuchen/AutonomousBackseatDriver/README.md

-# A Visual Benchmark for Testing Multimodal LLMs on Autonoumous Driving for Common Sense
-This is part of a series of benchmarks intended for evaluating a given multimodal LLM (Large Language Model), regarding its effectiveness as a visual recognition component in a certain application domain.
+# Evaluation Multimodal LLM's Role in Autonomous Driving

-This particular benchmark is designed to test a multimodal LLM in the application domain of **real-world autonomous driving**, where the LLM in question is asked to play the role of a driver, and come up with some recommended actions in response to the image of a given road scene.
+This article presents a series of test cases designed to evaluate the performance of a multimodal Large Language Model (LLM) in the context of **real-world autonomous driving**.
+In these tests, the LLM assumes the role of a driver, must respond appropriately to various road scenes depicted in images, and providing explanations for its actions.

+The primary aim of these tests is to assess the LLM’s ability to generate **commonsense responses to uncommon situations**.

-Most test cases in the benchmark depict atypical road scenes that are very hard to resolve using traditional computer vision that are trained on fixed categories.
-You can say that these test cases represent the **long tail cases** that traditional approaches failed to cover, and eventually will trip over on.
+Many of these test cases pose challenges for conventional computer vision systems, which are typically trained on fixed categories.
+These test cases represent the **long tail cases** that are not covered by the training data and often prove problematic for conventional approaches.

-If a multimodal LLM is able to handle most of the test cases with flying colors, then this LLM can be said to possess broad real-world commonsense knowledge, and then it has a much better chance of doing well in our infinitely complex and confusing real world.

-## Test Parameters
-* The test results listed below are mainly derived using OpenAI's GPT-4V model.
-At this time results from Googel Bard/Gemini are much more limited, due to problem where Bard/Gemini often refuse to process a given image.
-* The LLMs in question here are meant for providing **high-level commonsense suggestions** and detailed explanations to autonomous vehicles operating in the **open world**.
-This is not for lower-level controls like lane following, navigation, or parking, but about assessing the overall situation and providing appropriate advice.
-* For the purpose of this study, issues such as cost and efficiency are intentionally ignored.
-* Note that multimodal LLM supports interactive query, which is invaluable when the case in question is complicated or confusing (see this case [standing water or sink hole](#user-content-case-standing-water-or-sink-hole))
+If a multimodal LLM successfully navigates the majority of these test cases, it can be considered to possess the **road commonsense** needed to operate in the unpredictable real-world.
+This also suggests that it could serve as a valuable supplementary component in an autonomous vehicle system.

-## Summary
+## Test Summary
+Following is a quick summary of the tests.
 Overall the GPT-4V model has performed very well in the following scenarios:
 * Distinguishing fantasy from reality (Gozilla on the road, flying DeLorean in front, etc.).
 * Recognizing tornado on a billboard commercial as false positive, while a tornado alert on a digital display is correctly identified as true warning.
 * Spotting pedestrian in crosswalk under low light situation.
 * Reading and fully understanding complex signs with lots of text, including non-driving signs such as the [smash and grab](#user-content-case-complex-sign-with-social-warnings) case.
-* Reasoning against complex signs and answer interactive query correctly (see case [too many signs](#user-content-case-too-many-signs))
+* Reasoning against complex signs and answer interactive queries correctly (see case [too many signs](#user-content-case-too-many-signs))
 * Ignoring impossible road sign (such as speed limit of 0)
 * Understanding uncommon warning signs (such as the 'low salt' sign)
 * Appropriate handling of unusual hazard (e.g., giant inflatable object blocking road, dangling electrical wire, nearly invisible overturned trailer, etc.)